 Acquisition, disposition, and loan origination/guarantee fees are capitalized to the Properties or loans payable to which the fees relate.
-Administration and asset management fees are recorded in administration expenses in the consolidated statement of income and comprehensive income.

-At December 31, 2023, \$9,357 (2022 - \$nil) of asset management fees owed to the Trustees or affiliates of the Trustees are included in accounts payable and accrued liabilities.
+At December 31, 2024, \$19,212 (2023 - \$9,357) of asset management fees owed to the Trustees or affiliates of the Trustees are included in accounts payable and accrued liabilities.

 (b) An affiliated entity of the Trustees provides property management, leasing and construction management services to the underlying property LPs.
-The Trust incurred \$414,177 (2022 - \$324,202) of property management fees during the year ended December 31, 2023, which are recorded in investment properties' operating expenses.
+The Trust incurred \$433,095 (2023 - \$414,177) of property management fees during the year ended December 31, 2024, which are recorded in investment properties' operating expenses.
 These property management fees are recoverable from tenants of the properties to the extent the tenant leases allow.
-At December 31, 2023, \$26,672 (2022 - \$38,803) of property management fees owed to the Trustees or its affiliates are included in accounts payable and accrued liabilities.
+At December 31, 2024, \$62,509 (2023 -\$26,672) of property management fees owed to the Trustees or its affiliates are included in accounts payable and accrued liabilities.

-During the year ended December 31, 2023, the Trust incurred \$16,536 (2022 - \$108,710) of leasing fees to an affiliated entity of the Trust.
-There were no construction management fees charged or paid during the years ended December 31, 2023 and 2022.
+The Trust did not incur leasing fees during the year ended December 31, 2024 (2023 - \$16,536).
+There were no construction management fees charged or paid during the years ended December 31, 2024 and 2023.
 Leasing fees are capitalized to the properties other assets account.
 Construction management fees will be capitalized to the properties to which the fees relate when incurred.